 But all this does it leave us with lots of unfinished projects and goals and a sense of frustration and waning motivation.

-If we truly cut away only the top 5 things and ignored the rest, accepted that maybe… we may never get back to them… imagine what we could actually achieve.
+If we truly cut away everything and leave only the top 5 things, ignoring the rest, accepted that maybe… we may never get back to them… imagine what we could actually achieve.

 They don’t have to be relegated to never… but you have to be willing to do that and not just panic and rush to work on them.

 Instead, put them in a Someday/Maybe file and forget about them.

 You could even give yourself 5 years.
 Work on one project per year.
 After all, how many projects do you have that had been dragging on for years?

 People often baulk at the idea of just giving a year to one thing.
 But it can be worth it.
 Just depends on how best you work, how best you focus.